-We report performance per humor types in \Tabref{tab:error-analysis}.
-It compares the performance \BERTSS and \BERTPS against the \GPT baselines: \GPTSS for the single sentence setup that predicts funny if the sentence is less likely than a threshold chosen to maximize accuracy on the training data, and \GPTPS which predicts the most unlikely sentence in a pair to be the funny one.
-In general, performances are higher than in the full test set because these are instances of standard humor processes likely to be seen often in the training set.
+We report performance per humor type in \Tabref{tab:error-analysis}, which compares the performance of \BERTSS and \BERTPS against the \GPT baselines (\GPTSS predicts funny if the sentence is less likely than a threshold chosen to maximize accuracy on the training data; \GPTPS predicts the less likely sentence in a pair to be the funny one).
+In general, performance is higher than on the full test set, probably because these are more standard instances of humor likely to be seen often in the training set.
 We also observe that different models perform best for different types.
-For instance, in the paired setup, models perform well when detecting humor from non-obscene/obscene pairs, but this type is one of the hardest in the single sentence setup.
-Interestingly, the \GPTPS baseline works better than \BERTPS for the non-violence/violence type of humor.
-It could be explained by the prevalence of violence in general \cite{west2019reverse}, sometimes used for funny purposes, and sometimes not.
-The model then has difficulty to capture this as a dimension of humor.
-Also, there is little improvement between \GPTPS and \BERTPS for the reasonable/absurd type of humor, which is fairly intuitive as this type of humor is mostly distinguished by sentence surprisal explicitly captured by \GPT.
-Finally, the best model, \BERTPS, performs significantly worse for the more abstract good/bad intentions type.
-These findings highlight the particular strengths and weaknesses of existing models and can inform future work.
-We release a simple tool to repeat this analysis for other researchers to easily benchmark their new models of humor detection.
+For instance, in the paired setup, models perform well when detecting humor in \textit{non-obscene\slash obscene} pairs, but this type is one of the hardest in the single\hyp sentence setup.
+Interestingly, the \GPTPS baseline works better than \BERTPS for the \textit{non-violence\slash violence} type of humor, which might be explained by the prevalence of violence in general text, sometimes used for funny purposes, and sometimes not, such that the model has difficulty capturing violence as a dimension of humor.
+Also, there is little improvement from \GPTPS to \BERTPS for the \textit{reasonable\slash absurd} type of humor, possibly because this type is mostly marked by sentence surprisal, which is explicitly captured by \GPT.
+Finally, the best model, \BERTPS, performs significantly worse for the more abstract \textit{good\slash bad intentions} type than for other types.